Are You Strong Enough?

-Three weeks after finishing radiation treatments, she published her first book, “52 Strategies for Life, Love & Work” and traveled to India for a speaking engagement.
-“Turns out, I was strong enough,” she says.
+Three weeks after finishing radiation treatments, she published her first book, “52 Strategies for Life, Love, & Work” and traveled to India for a speaking engagement.

 Anne teaches that courage is not the absence of fear, but the willingness to work through the fear and discomfort we will all face at times.
 “Courage means you allow challenge and adversity to be a catalyst to help you grow strong enough.”

-The second part of Anne’s equation, resilience, is both the ability to get back up after you have been knocked down and “the proof that you are already strong enough,” Anne says.
+The second part of Anne’s equation, resilience, is the ability to recover quickly after you have been knocked down.
 Combined with courage, it provides the lift we need to triumph over adversity, even when troubles don’t let up.

-Anne’s inspiring talks have made her a favorite speaker for corporations and organizations of all kinds, from healthcare and education and government agencies working with special needs populations, to C-suite leaders and Fortune 500 companies.
+Anne’s inspiring talks have made her a favorite speaker for corporations and organizations of all kinds, from healthcare, education, and government agencies working with special needs populations to C-suite leaders and Fortune 500 companies.
 Topics she can address include:

-* Understanding the fundemental attribution error (we judge others by their behavior and ourselves by our intent)
+* Understanding the fundamental attribution error (we judge others by their behavior and ourselves by our intent).

-* Triumph: Letting go of what’s holding you back in order to embrance where you are heading
+* Triumph: Letting go of what’s holding you back in order to embrace where you are heading.

 “Gratitude is huge,” Anne says.
-“Research has found you don’t have to find something to be grateful for; the mere act of looking releases dopamine and seretonin in the brain, changing your neurology.”
+“Research has found you don’t have to find something to be grateful for; the mere act of looking releases dopamine and serotonin in the brain, changing your neurology.”

-In “Strong Enough,” and in talks that captivate, charm and challenge her audiences, Anne shares strategies anyone can use to become more courageous, resilient and triumphant.
+In her books and talks that captivate, charm, and challenge her audiences, Anne shares strategies anyone can use to increase courage and resiliency to triumph in any circumstance.

-“I used to think courage and resilience were innate characteristics (like skinny thighs).
+“I used to think courage and resilience were innate characteristics, like skinny thighs.
 You either had them or you didn’t.
-But what I’ve come to learn, to appreciate, is that courage and resilience are skills and can very much be learned and cultivated.
-And whether we like or not, life gives us plenty of chances to practice.
+But what I’ve come to learn and appreciate is that courage and resilience are skills that can very much be learned and cultivated.
+And whether we like it or not, life gives us plenty of chances to practice.
 If we use adversity properly, we can become more courageous and resilient as a result.
 We can triumph over anything life throws our way.”